-Understanding the basic intention of globalisation; the possibility and challenge of a global economy (will not be tested, for understanding and knowledge only).
-Impact of globalisation on developing countries increased disparities, national debt and recession; brain drain; impact on human resources and natural resources. (ii) Role of Non-Governmental Organisations (NGOs) in sustaining environment.
+Understanding the basic intention of globalisation; the possibility and challenge of a global economy; impact of globalisation on developing countries - increased disparities, national debt and recession; impact on human resources and natural resources.

+(ii) Role of NGOs in sustaining environment.